Ultimate Guide To WordPress RSS

 RSS Post Importer

-The RSS Post Importer plugin allows you to syndicate, curate, import, merge and display full-text feeds on your WordPress website or blog.
+The RSS Post Importer plugin can be used to import, curate, syndicate, merge and display full-text RSS feeds on your WordPress site.

-RSS Post Importer fetches an RSS feed and publishes the full article content of each item in the feed as a separate post.
+RSS Post Importer fetches an RSS feed and publishes the full content of each feed item as a standalone post.

 For more details, go here: